opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >where it is contemplated that action will be commenced on or after 1 April 2022 in the Magistrates' Courts or the District Courts, as the case may be, but does not apply to medical negligence claims; and

->(b) all personal injury claims arising out of motor accidents (whether or not involving any claim for property damage arising out of the same accident) and industrial accidents where it is contemplated that action will be commenced on or after 1 April 2022 in the High Court (and subsequently transferred to the District Courts).
+>(b) all personal injury claims arising out of motor accidents (whether or not involving any claim for property damage arising out of the same accident) and industrial accidents where it is contemplated that action will be commenced on or after 1 April 2022 in the General Division of the High Court (and subsequently transferred to the District Courts).

 >(c) non-injury motor accidents where it is contemplated that action will be commenced on or after:

 >>(i) 1 April 2022 with the Financial Industry Disputes Resolution Centre Ltd ("**FIDReC**") or in the Magistrates' Courts or the District Courts, as the case may be; and

->>(ii) 1 April 2022 in the High Court (and subsequently transferred to the District Courts).
+>>(ii) 1 April 2022 in the General Division of the High Court (and subsequently transferred to the District Courts).

 1.3 Any reference to "the potential defendant" in this protocol refers to the potential defendant if he is not claiming under his insurance policy, or to his insurer if he is claiming under his policy.